loader image

 4. Hearing Aids and Earbuds

-5. Infrequent Ear Cleaning
+5. Infrequent Professional Checks

 6. Repeated Exposure to Water

-Water causes wax to swell, then dry out again.
+Water causes wax to swell temporarily.

-This repeated cycle contributes to hardening.
+This cycle contributes to gradual hardening.

 Who Is Most at Risk of Hard Impacted Ear Wax